Correcting misinformation on social media with a large language model: Introduction

-Fortunately, high-quality and timely correction of misinformation, which identifies what part(s) of its content is or is not accurate and explains why that part of the content is (in)accurate with references, has been shown to effectively reduce the spread of misinformation and false beliefs\cite{wojcik2022birdwatch,porter2022factual,van2022misinformation,allen2021scaling}.
+Fortunately, high-quality and timely correction of misinformation---identifying what part(s) of its content is or is not accurate and explaining why, with supporting references, has been shown to effectively reduce the spread of misinformation and false beliefs\cite{wojcik2022birdwatch,porter2022factual,van2022misinformation,allen2021scaling}.
 While domain experts (e.g., on FactCheck.org) and groups of laypeople (e.g., on X Community Notes, formerly Twitter Birdwatch) have played pivotal roles in correcting misinformation\cite{allen2021scaling,martel2022crowds,wojcik2022birdwatch}, keeping pace with massive social media posts is impossible.
 As Brandolini's law indicates\cite{williamson2016take}, correcting misinformation is laborious---often requiring domain knowledge, information and media literacy, and explanatory skills---whereas creating and spreading misinformation is easy.
 As a consequence, 88\% of suspicious content on X did not receive any response, and 93\% did not receive a high-quality response within the first hour (according to X/Twitter Community Notes as of February 2023; Supp.
 Fig.~\ref{supp:figure:timeliness_notes}).
 Even high-quality responses suffer from limited effectiveness when they are created after rather than before initial bursts of attention to misinformation content\cite{van2022misinformation,bak2022combining}.
 The absence of sufficient coverage also markedly diminishes the impact of correction and, as the implied truth effect suggests, may even increase the perceived accuracy of misinformation that escapes correction\cite{pennycook2020implied}.